-MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL STATEMENTS
+MANAGEMENT RESPONSIBILITY FOR FINANCIAL REPORTING

-The management of the Nunavut Liquor Commission (NLC) is responsible for the integrity and objectivity of the financial statements and related note disclosures.
-The financial statements were prepared in accordance with Canadian generally accepted accounting principles and, consequently, include some amounts which are based on the best estimates and judgment of management.
+The management of the Nunavut Liquor Commission (NLC) is responsible for the integrity and objectivity of the consolidated financial statements and related note disclosures.
+The consolidated financial statements were prepared in accordance with Canadian generally accepted accounting principles and, consequently, include some amounts which are based on the best estimates and judgment of management.